Felodipine, 5 mg 30 pcs

 Toxicity

 10 mg of felodipine in a 2-year-old child caused minor intoxication.
-150-200 mg of felodipine in a 17-year-old patient and 250 mg in an adult patient caused mild to moderate intoxication.
+Felodipine 150–200 mg in a 17-year-old patient and 250 mg in an adult patient resulted in minor to moderate toxicity.

-Perhaps felodipine has a more significant effect on the peripheral circulation than on the heart compared with other drugs in this therapeutic group.
+It is likely that felodipine has a more significant effect on the peripheral circulation than on the heart compared to other drugs in this therapeutic group.

 Symptoms

-In overdose, symptoms of intoxication occur 12-16 hours after taking the drug severe symptoms may occur even several days after taking.
-The following symptoms may be noted: bradycardia (sometimes tachycardia) marked decrease in BP atrioventricular (AV) block of degree I-III ventricular extrasystole atrial-ventricular dissociation asystole ventricular fibrillation; headache dizziness impaired consciousness (or coma) seizures; dyspnea pulmonary edema (not cardiogenic) and apnea; in adults may develop respiratory distress syndrome; acidosis hypokalemia hyperglycemia possibly hypocalcemia; flushed face accompanied by “tides” hypothermia; nausea and vomiting.
-In case of overdose, the greatest risk is associated with cardiovascular symptoms.
+In case of overdose, symptoms of intoxication appear 12-16 hours after taking the drug; severe symptoms may occur several days after taking the drug.
+The following symptoms may be observed: bradycardia (sometimes tachycardia) marked decrease in blood pressure atrioventricular (AV) block I-III degree ventricular extrasystole atrioventricular dissociation asystole ventricular fibrillation; headache dizziness disturbance of consciousness (or coma) convulsions; shortness of breath, pulmonary edema (non-cardiogenic) and apnea; in adults, respiratory distress syndrome may develop; acidosis hypokalemia hyperglycemia possible hypocalcemia; facial redness accompanied by hot flashes; hypothermia; nausea and vomiting.
+In case of overdose, the greatest risk is posed by symptoms from the cardiovascular system.

 Treatment

-The administration of activated charcoal, if necessary, gastric lavage in some cases is effective even in the late stage of intoxication.
+The administration of activated carbon, if necessary, gastric lavage is in some cases effective even at the late stage of intoxication.
 A specific antidote is calcium preparations.

-Atropine (025-05 mg w/v for adults 10-20 mcg/kg for children) should be given before gastric lavage (because of the risk of stimulating the vagus nerve).
+Atropine (025-05 mg IV for adults, 10-20 mcg/kg for children) should be given before gastric lavage (due to the risk of vagus nerve stimulation).

 If necessary, ensure airway patency and adequate ventilation of the lungs.

-The correction of acid-base status and serum electrolytes is indicated.
+Correction of the acid-base status and electrolytes of blood serum is indicated.

-In case of bradycardia and AV blockade, atropine 05-1 mg IV in adults (20-50 mcg/kg in children) is administered repeatedly if necessary, or isoprenaline 005-01 mcg/kg/min is initially administered.
+In case of bradycardia and AV blockade, atropine 05-1 mg IV is prescribed for adults (20-50 mcg/kg for children); the administration is repeated if necessary, or isoprenaline 005-01 mcg/kg/min is initially administered.

-A marked decrease in BP is corrected by intravenous infusion of fluids adults intravenously administer calcium gluconate solution (9 mg Ca/ml) 20-30 ml for 5 minutes or as an infusion (3-5 mg Ca/kg children) if necessary, repeat the administration in the same dose.
-If necessary, epinephrine (adrenaline) or dopamine are administered by infusion.
+A pronounced decrease in blood pressure is corrected by intravenous administration of fluid; for adults, a solution of calcium gluconate (9 mg Ca/ml) 20-30 ml is administered intravenously over 5 minutes or as an infusion (3-5 mg Ca/kg for children); if necessary, the administration is repeated in the same dose.
+If necessary, epinephrine (adrenaline) or dopamine is infused.

-In case of cardiac arrest due to overdose, resuscitation measures may be needed for several hours.
+Cardiac arrest due to an overdose may require resuscitation for several hours.

 ---|---|